Nosto/wiki-docs/implementing-nosto/advanced-implementation/accessing-state-with-selectors.md

 {% endcode %}

 {% hint style="info" %}
-The Pick utility is fully type-safe and independent from proprietary logic, allowing you to freely use it on any object in your code.
+The Pick utility is fully independent from proprietary logic, allowing you to freely use it on any object in your code.
 {% endhint %}